abdousameh/nest-js-example/README.md

 export class AppModule {}
 ```

-You must user the Multer configuration locally.
-I have developed the <em>uploadAvatarFile</em> method in <em>UsersController</em> es example.
+You must use the Multer configuration locally.
+I have developed the <em>uploadAvatarFile</em> method in <em>UsersController</em> as example.

 ```bash
   @Post('upload/:username')